 Three miles south of Mammoth Junction on US 395 and three miles east of the airport (the last 1.5 miles is unpaved).
-Hot Creek is a phenomenon of live hot springs and fumaroles (gas vents) which heat a cold mountain stream.
+Hot Creek is a phenomenon of

 Parking lot and restrooms are available.
 Open sunrise to sunset; no charge.
 Hot Creek is Closed to Swimming, due to varying temperatures of the water.

 Three miles south of Mammoth Junction and one mile east of US 395 is a California State Fish Hatchery.
 The warm springs of Hot Creek provide ideal temperatures for incubation of trout eggs and continual development of trout to planting size.
 Visiting hours are 8 a.m. to 4 p.m.
 No charge.
 For more information, call 760-934-2664.

 June Lake/ Mono Lake Visitor Center / Bodie Ghost Town - 5 1/2 hour tour

 Guided Tour Leaves at 8:30 a.m. where we visit the June Lake loop, stopping for pictures, then head over to Mono Lake visitor center.
 Next, we will go back in time and explore the remains of Bodie, a real ghost town.
 We will have you back to your lodging by 2:00 p.m.

 Guided Tour leaves at 8:30 a.m. and stops first at the Tuolumne visitor center and meadow.
 The next stop is Tenaya Lake, then an incredible view of Half Dome.
 We head back to Mammoth and be back by your lodging at 2:00pm.